Boris Johnson Partygate report: Key findings at a glance

 Contempt of Parliament

-The committee was asked to decide whether Mr Johnson committed a "contempt" of Parliament when he said in the Commons, after the Partygate scandal emerged, that Covid rules were followed at all times in No 10.
+The report therefore concluded he had committed a "contempt" of Parliament through his original reassurances, because they stopped MPs from carrying out their "essential task" of holding him to account.

-They found that he did, in several ways:
+They found that he had also committed a contempt by:

-- by deliberately misleading the Commons about what he knew about the gatherings in his original statements

-- by deliberately misleading the privileges committee whilst they were investigating him
+- deliberately misleading MPs on the Privileges Committee while they were investigating him

-- by referring to the committee's findings before they were published, in his resignation statement last week
+- referring to the committee's findings before they were published, in his resignation statement last week

-- by "impugning the committee" in his criticism of it, and being complicit in a "campaign of abuse" against its members
+- "impugning the committee" in his criticism of it, and being complicit in a "campaign of abuse" against its members

-The question of the former prime minister's intentions was one of the key aspects of the inquiry.

-He had already admitted MPs were misled by his original statements, but he says he believed them to be true at the time, and they were based on assurances he had received.

 Key evidence